zammad/zammad-admin-documentation/system/integrations/checkmk/setup-guide.rst

    these ``$NOTIFY_*`` environment variables.

-   You can specify additional parameters to pass to the script when you’re setting up your notification rule, but the ones you see here are all provided by default.
+   You can specify additional parameters to pass to the script when you're setting up your notification rule, but the ones you see here are all provided by default.

 Email Alerts